 There are always more stations.
 Some I’ve already been, others I’d planned to visit eventually.
 The neighborhood below us is known for its vast sprawl of nightclubs, throbbing meccas where local and expat alike fork out obscene cover charges for the faint hope of contact and a deafening roar.
 We’re gyrating in there, somewhere, the me inside having become the sort of person she probably wanted all along: the salsa dancer, the great romantic, the shot of life who whisks her back to a youthfulness she once knew.
 Out by Hongo-sanchome are a few married friends, generals from the fluorescent days still marching strong.
 One just had his first son; another has two he reportedly never sees.
 I’m sure I’m in a tiny apartment there, too, address presently unknown.
 Coasting through a blissful newlywed high, her finally out of school and making a decent paycheck, our combined income and lack of responsibility able to support every romantic whim as signified by the filmic Manhattan skyline lighting the scene.
 Or slouched at the dining room table, cautiously planning the holiday where our parents will finally meet (a nonreligious one, we both agree, to dampen the culture clash.)
 Or arguing about aforementioned holiday on the couch, me with the same silence that threatens to rip the room in two, wondering how it never changed after all these years.
 Or raising him, or her, or them, our modest suburban home close enough to commute but far enough for the husky to run himself tired on a reasonably-priced lawn with actual grass and no hypodermic needles and a love still inside there.
 Or resentment, maybe, too.
 Or that 60’s sitcom bed.
 The love hotels in Ikebukuro—here I’ll tread lightly.
 Rooms there we’ve rented, some thrilling some bland; other rooms, unopened, rooms I truly hoped to ignite with an electric vulnerability before suddenly losing my chance.
 It’s…it’s complicated.
 Way out at the map’s periphery, out to snowy Nikko where our dogsled soars under polar night and pulsed magnetic green: something we both treasured, something I was able to give her.
 Him there, also, dumbly peeking through the trees and waiting for his chance at the reins.
 Let’s not wade into the jealousy shit.
 The fish market in Tsukiji, where I’d someday show her how the tuna here blows any Pacific Northwest salmon out of the water, pun absolutely intended.
 Hand clutching hand in a real chain this time, tightening grip against the friction of crowd, me steering through the manic marketplace and thrilled at finally playing world traveler in the relationship.
 To our left an enormous pile of shrimp—“shrimps” as she’ll call it.
 It’s a quirk of language but it always struck me as sweet; individual tributes, beings with names, owed the barest identity before being skewered and torched in that beachside Brazilian joint she still dreams about opening.
 Just a few weeks ago, actually.
 Christmas.
 That’s when I’d planned to bring her here for the first time.

 No, no, no, I don’t feel up to it tonight.
 You go on ahead, maybe I’ll catch up later.
 Me?
 Stuck in the past?
 And you honestly think you’re fit to make that call?
-You who just waltzed into a stranger’s hotel room armed with an enormous suitcase, insistent look legible beneath featureless blur, and zero plan of how to get where you’re going?
+You who would waltz into a stranger’s hotel room armed with a suitcase, insistent look legible beneath featureless blur, and zero plan of how to get where you’re going?
 I know your type.
 You’re hardly the first and you’ve all been the same.
 Always black dress and heels, acute angles sharpened like something out of a repressed teenage fantasy, with a face that’s gorgeous but literally impossible to see.
 Always showing up here asking to dance, to explore, to see something new or cast light on old places.
 Well go on!
 No one’s stopping you.
 Hell, there are a thousand bone-headed club dwellers lining up for their shot.
 Five minutes, eight max.
 Just cut it with the Manic Pixie Dream Girl schtick, with the snap-out-of-it savior complex.
 Has it occurred to you that I don’t want to be saved tonight?
 I’ve been here before.
 I’ve already danced.
 I’ve seen everything I want to see, and the stations en route are jam-packed with people I can never become, people I’d rather not brush up against thank you very much.
 But that shouldn’t hold you back.
 Dance your fucking heart out.
 Dance like she is, like she begs me to do.

 Please.
 You don’t need to rush out all melodramatic like that.
 It’s just…look, I really do hear you, and you have every right to be upset.
 I know exactly what I sound like, spouting tear-jerking fugues and overwrought details like something out of a masturbatory GQ travelogue.
 As if I knew anything about Tokyo, or love for that matter!
 But tonight I really am busy.
 Let’s meet up tomorrow.
 I’ll bring you to the same spot a friend once brought me, way back on that first visit, on my lone weekend off.
 We’ll wake up at dawn and catch the JR to Kamakura.
 It’s nothing like this city, none of that digital buzzing.
 It’s alive with something ancient, sacred, slow.
 Dusty streets bookended by quaint little shops, selling rice crackers and trinkets from far flung places.
 We can follow the dirt road all the way out till we hit this little shrine—a lovely, tranquil sanctuary dug in a hill, which if you climb on top of you can even make out the sea on the horizon.
 It’s touristy but not at all garish, and on a Sunday it shouldn’t be too crowded either.
 There are candles you can buy for a handful of change, wax prayers wrapped in specifics neither of us can read.
 You’ll light one in remembrance of someone long gone and then just leave it there, in the rack by the entrance, your tiny tribute glowing next to a hundred others like it; and there’s something moving, even profound, about the way they’ll all blend into one.
-Just because we can’t access it doesn’t make it kitschy, doesn’t make it cultural appropriation or orientalism or whatever.
+Just because we can’t access it doesn’t make it performative or appropriative or cheap.
 There’s a reason we do these things, a force stronger than irony.
 We’ll cleanse our hands in the trickling pebbled fountain, bowed by the weight of unpronounceable gods, voices hushed to a whisper if they even sound at all.
-Throw a few coins, give a lone staccato clap, and peer into room 617 where I’m sitting in bed on a Saturday night in the vibrantest block of the sprawlingest city watching an old Russian flick over minibar Sapporo because she’d always asked me to and I’d always declined, all while you nag incessantly on about stations—Nostalghia is the name, if you want to look it up—and on the screen the lead actor cups my fifty yen flame, tremblingly wading through knee-high bath stretched all the way from sun-yellow Malibu to the sepia shores of that lake where we fished, shielding the wick of its memory so the wind and steam can’t flicker it out, and when after a few false starts he reaches the finish he sets it down between our poles, hers and mine, and the camera lingers on three solitary sticks till a subtle zoom-out reveals our absence, then the lake and the entire subway station and the knotted thousand veins I was never able to reach, junctions I unknowingly crossed in the haze, alternate lines where I’m someone I yearn for or someone she needed, old stations with grayscale feeds endlessly splicing, new stations tiled with you, me, and static—routes that I’m simply not ready to consider, terminals that I know I’ll get to someday—I’m romantic, not naïve—but I don’t want to get to them, not quite yet, because the view is still widening and now everything is shadowed (even the limbs out past the map’s periphery) all dwarfed by a giant altar of crumbling stone, a blown up miniature ruin in arthouse green-gray surrounding candle and poles and lake and Corona and Times Square and Tom Yum and love hotel and shrimps, and myriad glasses with unison clinks and those bright conversations where the heat pulsed electric and the dim where we looked through each other like ghosts, and the kid(s) and the husky and the house with the lawn and every single goddamn argument she started that I’ll never get to win, or lose, never even get to escape from as long as I’m stuck in room 617 rejecting yet another advance from yet another faceless future to sit.
+Throw a few coins, give a lone staccato clap, and peer into room 617 where I’m sitting in bed on a Saturday night in the vibrantest block of the sprawlingest city watching an old Russian flick over minibar Sapporo because she’d always asked me to and I’d always declined, all while you go insistently on about stations—Nostalghia is the name, if you want to look it up—and on the screen the lead actor cups my fifty yen flame, tremblingly wading through knee-high bath stretched all the way from sun-yellow Malibu to the sepia shores of that lake where we fished, shielding the wick of its memory so the wind and steam can’t flicker it out, and when after a few false starts he reaches the finish he sets it down between our poles, hers and mine, and the camera lingers on three solitary sticks till a subtle zoom-out reveals our absence, then the lake and the entire subway station and the knotted thousand veins I was never able to reach, junctions I unknowingly crossed in the haze, alternate lines where I’m someone I yearn for or someone she needed, old stations with grayscale feeds endlessly splicing, new stations tiled with you, me, and static—routes that I’m simply not ready to consider, terminals that I know I’ll get to someday—I’m romantic, not naïve—but I don’t want to get to them, not quite yet, because the view is still widening and now everything is shadowed (even the limbs out past the map’s periphery) all dwarfed by a giant altar of crumbling stone, a blown up miniature ruin in arthouse green-gray surrounding candle and poles and lake and Corona and Times Square and Tom Yum and love hotel and shrimps, and myriad glasses with unison clinks and those bright conversations where the heat pulsed electric and the dim where we looked through each other like ghosts, and the kid(s) and the husky and the house with the lawn and every single goddamn argument she started that I’ll never get to win, or lose, never even get to escape from as long as I’m stuck in room 617 rejecting yet another advance from yet another faceless future to sit.
 And watch.
 And redeem or, at least, remember.
 Give me one last cheat day; one more night.
 Let me hold it for the instant there’s an “it” to be held.
 Before the loudspeaker chimes and the tracks start to rumble and it comes tumbling in with a flame-quenching gust—